 I believe that the practice of yoga is a cycle of evolution, refinement and transformation.
 Each day we bring a new perspective to our mats.
 I offer you a chance to be introspective and explore your inner world through movement and breath awareness.
 My classes provide a light-hearted, safe, supportive, inclusive space for practitioners of all levels.
 As a community we will accompany each other on our personal journeys, practice with the fearless vulnerability of a beginner’s mind, attempt new depths, and laugh at ourselves if we need to, and be present to connect to the bigger picture, seeing the world for all its abundance.

 Atta’s journey in yoga started over 20 years ago as part of a preparation course for a meditation retreat and he’s been a student of yoga since.
-His passion for leadership development and better understanding the human potential led him on a self-developmental journey that resulted in studying coaching through the Integral Coaching Canada® where he received his professional coaching certificate.
+His passion for leadership development and better understanding of the human potential led him on a self-developmental journey that resulted in studying coaching through the Integral Coaching Canada® where he received his professional coaching certificate.
 With a deep desire to serve the community he lives in, and with the support of yogis and yoginis within the community, he founded Om Prem Yoga Studio in the Spring of 2012.

-Atta offers Restorative, Gentle Hatha, and classical Hatha (alignment base) classes in the studio.
-He also offers one-on-one coaching in the studio, clients’ offices (for executive coaching clients only) and via the Internet anywhere in the world in English or Persian.
+Atta offers Restorative, Gentle Hatha, Purna and classical Hatha (alignment base) classes.
+He also offers one-on-one and group coaching in the studio, clients’ offices (for executive coaching clients only) and via the Internet anywhere in the world in English or Persian.
 If you want support on an aspect of your self-development I’d love to join forces with you in expediting your personal/professional development.